dgonzales86/dgonzales86/README.md

-- Hi, I’m @dgonzales86
+- Hi, I’m Donald Gonzales, BSCS
-- I’m interested in software development, gardening, healthy living.
+- My passions include software development, farming, and healthy living.
-- I’m currently learning Java.
-- I’m looking to collaborate on any project that include Java, C++, Javascript
+- I’m available and willing to help contribute to any software development projects.
+I'm most familiar with Java, Python, C++, and SQL.
+However, I have a strong understanding of computational logic, know how to search APIs, and am not afraid to ask questions.
+Therefore, I'm open to any help with any projects!
+Just send me an email or message me on Github!
 - How to reach me: dgonzales1@outlook.com

 <!---